SymfonyCasts/api-platform3/sfcasts/ep2-security/stimulus-values.md

 # Passing Values to Stimulus

-Setting a global variable is find.
-But if you're using Stimulus, we can, instead, pass the user data as a *value* to a Stimulus controller.
+Setting a global variable is fine.
+But if you're using Stimulus, there's a better way.
+We can pass server data as a *value* to a Stimulus controller.

-So this is a Vue app, but if you look in `templates/main/homepage.html.twig`, we're using the `symfony/ux-vue` package to render this.
-Behind the scenes, this activates a small Stimulus controller that starts & renders the Vue component.
-Any arguments that we pass here are passed to the Stimulus controller as a value... and then forwarded as props to the Vue app.
-So what we're going to do is "kind of" specific to Vue, but you could use this strategy to pass any values to any Stimulus controller.
+Of course, this is a Vue app.
+But if you look in `templates/main/homepage.html.twig`, we're using the `symfony/ux-vue` package to render this.
+Behind the scenes, that activates a small Stimulus controller that starts & renders the Vue component.
+Any arguments that we pass here are sent to the Stimulus controller as a value... and then forwarded as props to the Vue app.
+So what we're going to do is "kind of" specific to Vue, but you could use this strategy to pass values to any Stimulus controller.

 First in the Vue component, let's allow a new prop to be passed in called `user`.
 If you're not using Vue, don't worry too much about the specifics.
 To make sure that's getting here `console.log(props.user)`.
-And initialize the data to `props.user`.
+And initialize the *data* to `props.user`.

 Next, over in `base.html.twig`, remove all that fancy `window.user` stuff.
 And